-- (1) Represents restricted stock units granted pursuant to the 2010 Plan. - (2) Each option was granted at an exercise price equal to the fair market value of our common stock on the grant date which was equal to the closing price of a share of our common stock on the Nasdaq GM on the date of grant. - (3) Amount shown reflects the aggregate grant date fair value for financial statement reporting purposes, as determined pursuant to FASB ASC Topic 718, which utilizes certain assumptions as outlined in the notes to the audited consolidated financial statements included in our 2013 Annual Report on Form 10-K filed with the SEC on March 14, 2014.
+(1) Represents restricted stock units granted pursuant to the Equity Plan.

+- (3) Each option was granted at an exercise price equal to the fair market value of our common stock on the grant date which was equal to the closing price of our common stock on the Nasdaq CM on the date of grant. - (4) Award amounts shown reflects the aggregate grant date fair value for financial statement reporting purposes, as determined pursuant to FASB ASC Topic 718, which utilizes certain assumptions as outlined in the notes to the audited consolidated financial statements included in our 2016 Annual Report on Form 10-K. - (5) Mr. Riordan resigned his employment with us in April 2017.